liaoliao6/Cloud_API_Project/README.md

 ## How to use this program:

-Download the OPSWAT_Interview_Project directory and input API key in line 7 of the upload_file.py For example: API_Key = '543hug897w4hp9gaseara'
+1. Download the OPSWAT_Interview_Project directory and input API key in line 7 of the upload_file.py For example: API_Key = '543hug897w4hp9gaseara'

-Put the file you want to scan with the upload_file.py in the same folder.
+2. Put the file you want to scan with the upload_file.py in the same folder.

-Install python 3 and related package: requests, hashlib.
+3. Install python 3 and related package: requests, hashlib.

-How to run program:
+## How to run program:
 python upload_file.py [User_input_file]
 for example: python upload_file.py sampletxt.txt

-You will expect the sample output like:
+## You will expect the sample output like:

-$ python upload_file.py RaspberryPi.txt
+$ python upload_file.py sampletxt.txt

 Upload file and scan.
 Current scan progress is:  0 %